CIDS-484-Spring-2022/Josh-M.-Blackjack/README.md

 Stores a deck/ creates it in an array. createFullDeck() generates deck in order.
-Shuffle() randomizes the deck. draw() adds card to a deck from a existing deck and removes it from the deck it took from. moveAlltoDeck() used for restoring the deck playing cards for continuous play cardsValue() returns the value of the cards in each deck/hand. toString() format printing
+Shuffle() randomizes the deck. draw() adds card to a deck from a existing deck and removes it from the deck it took from. moveAlltoDeck() used for restoring the deck playing cards for continuous play. cardsValue() returns the value of the cards in each deck/hand. toString() format printing.

 Value class
 ----------